JacobSaudan/Laddr/README.md

 - Sync with remote repository
 - Create a virtual environment
 - Install requirements
-- Do work on the develop branch
+- Do work on branches off of develop